 2. He tells us in black and white that the “lip print” is “parallel to the curved edge of the substrate”.

 3. He says that the lip was wet (and excessively so) when it was deposited onto the glass.

 4. On the basis of his experiments and of what he considers to be “consistent”, he states that it would be consistent to have the lip print overlapping the left index finger.
-This is now if you follow a method where you pick the glass up with your left hand, pour water in with the right hand, put the glass down, pick up with right hand and drink.
+This is now if you follow a method where you pick the glass up with your left hand, pour water in with the right hand, put the glass down, pick up with the right hand, and drink.
 Let’s call it a normal and natural handling action.
-What he claims here, then, is that it is “consistent” that the lip print would then normally be situated to the left of the right thumb print – it would actually be normal to have it above the left index print.
+What he claims here, then, is that it is “consistent” that the lip print would then normally be situated to the left of the right thumbprint – it would actually be normal to have it above the left index print.
 Thus, you will put your lip more or less in line where you initially put your left index’s first two phalanxes.